julieleung6/where_is_bigfoot/README.md

 ## Business Proposition
+Mr. David Attenborough is interested in featuring Bigfoot in his upcoming nature documentary.
+His camera crew would like to confidently know where to set up the cameras to capture a glimpse of this elusive creature.

 ## Data Sources
 - BigFoot Field Researchers Organization

-## Best Model
+## Modeling
 Performed multiple model types such as Multinomial Naive Bayes, Logistic Regression, and numerous tree-based models.

-With Logistic Regression, having the highest accuracy score of 80%.
+Logistic Regression has the highest accuracy score of 80%.

 ## For More Information